-- Focus on creating the potential for the organisation—realistic optimism.
+- Focus on creating the potential for the organization—realistic optimism.

-- Communicate the organisational vision, mission, and strategy in the context of opportunity and potential.
+- Communicate the organizational vision, mission, and strategy in the context of opportunity and potential.

-- Explain how individuals contribute value to the organisation’s ability to realise its potential.
+- Explain how individuals contribute value to the organization’s ability to realize its potential.

 2. Personal Accountability